 Located on the famous Niagara Escarpment, a few minutes away from the historical red Cheltenham Badlands, is the Forks of the Credit Provincial Park.
 Originally opened in 1985, the park is about 70km or an hour by car north of Toronto.

 As Forks of the Credit is situated in an area surrounded by residents, areas of the park are most commonly used for picnics and hiking during the summer, and some parts of the park turn into ski slopes during the winter months.

 The park itself hosts a number of different trails, including the Bruce, Dominion, Kettle, Meadow and Trans Canada.
 Upon entering the park from the car park, you will come across a large map which explains the routes of the trails and ranks them in order of difficulty.

 If it is your first time visiting, or you are looking to do a bit of fishing (which is permitted), head towards the Cataract Falls, which can be reached via the Kettle Trail which merges on to the Bruce Trail as you pass Kettle Lake.
 The waterfall is easily accessible as there are wooden platforms and bridges created for hikers to pass over the water.

 12. Pinery Provincial Park

 Pinery Provincial Park is popular for day use but also has three campgrounds with 1000 campsites, including 12 yurts.
-Burley Campground is the furthest from the main gate but sites are non-electric and a bit more private, although it is still within walking distance to the beach.
-Dunes Campground is a more popular choice, as it is easy walking distance to both the beach and visitors’ centre and has a mix of electrical, trailer and tent sites.
+Burley Campground is furthest from the main gate and a bit more private, although it is still within walking distance to the beach, but sites are non-electric.
+Dunes Campground is more popular choice, as it’s easy walking distance to both the beach and visitors centre and has a mix of electrical, trailer and tent sites.